cloud-elements/devportal/docs/products/ground-2-cloud/how-it-works.md

 title: How It Works
 description: Information about how Ground2Cloud works.
 layout: docs
-breadcrumbs: /docs/products/platform/index.html
+breadcrumbs: /docs/products/api-toolkit.html
-parent: Back to Platform Overview
+parent: Back to API Toolkit
-order: 3
+order: 4
 ---

 ## How It Works